PyQC/json_schema/README.md

 The overall input *requires* the following fields:
   - `molecule` (dict) - A JSON object that defines a given molecule (see below)
-  - `driver` (str) - The requirested funciton to run (`energy`, `gradient`, etc).
+  - `driver` (str) - The requested function to run (`energy`, `gradient`, etc).
 The following are explicitly defined;
-    however, individual programs may define as others as necessary:
+    however, individual programs may define as others as necessary.
+Return value listed:
     - `energy` - The energy of the requested method.
     - `gradient` - The gradient of the requested method.
     - `hessian` - The Hessian of the requested method.
-    - `optimize` - The moleucle specification of the optimized geometry of the requested method.
+    - `optimize` - The molecule specification of the optimized geometry of the requested method.
     - `frequency` - List of frequencies (in hartree) of the requested method.
   - `method` (str) - The requested method and basis seperated by a slash (`SCF/cc-pVDZ`, `B3LYP/sto-3g`, `MP2/def2-SVP`, etc)
-    -  Alternatively if a complex basis is supplied a user can provide a key to another options field.
-For example, `SCF/key=mybasis` where `mybasis` is a nother field in the supplied JSON which is likely a list of strings `["sto-3g", "cc-pVDZ", ...]`, one for each atom in the molecule specification.
+    -  Alternatively if a complex basis is supplied, a user can provide a key to another options field.
+For example, `SCF/key=mybasis` where `mybasis` is another field in the supplied JSON which is likely a list of strings `["sto-3g", "cc-pVDZ", ...]`, one for each atom in the molecule specification.
   - `options` (dict) - A dictionary of the requested generic options.
     - Note that this can be "blank": `json_data["options"] = {}`.

 This spec also supports unlimited extra fields that a specific program may or may not support.
-This is enabled to allow for "passthough" that is any part of the JSON not specified can simply pass through the specification and provided in the return allowing for extra comments or validation to be applied ontop of the exisiting value.
+This is enabled to allow for "passthough" that is any part of the JSON not specified can simply pass through the specification and provided in the return, allowing for extra comments or validation to be applied on top of the existing value.

 ## Output